“Humans only really have two operating modes: complacency and panic.” Nicole Foss, in a interview by Paul Barclay on Radio National.

 The media and government boast and emphasise recovery.
 But a sound recovery involves our psyche, not just the replacement of a house.
 Empowerment is central to our psychological recovery.
 A sense that we are in a safer place now after the fires, thanks to the lessons learned about fire behaviour.
 But these are not told to us, instead we are told to flee, abandon our homes, “Leave and live”.
 Knowledge and power is crucial to our sense of safety and mental wellbeing.
 This is what a person needs to rely on – knowledge and our own mental and physical capacity as individuals to be ready.

 Moreover, and central to the concerns of Blue Mountains conservationists, the rebuild exercise cost is not just a financial one.
 There has been a “Total value of rebuild activity: $62m (approx.)” according to the local paper the Gazette.
 That cost in terms of monetary value can be translated into emissions and land use impact elsewhere.
 Our modern building industry is responsible for deforestation and ecological damage, (even if not in the Blue Mountains).
-And so making our home defendable, to increase the chances of being able to stay and defend, should be supported by all environmentalists.
+And so making our home less flammable, and in fact defendable, to increase the chances of being able to defend if needed, should be supported by all environmentalists.
 For this, we need to follow bushfire science recommendations regarding tree removal as a sound conservationist action – if we consider a wider ecology, and not just the one that we see here in the Blue Mountains.

 Since the October 2013 bushfires, much and well deserved praise has been given to the RFS and to the fundraising efforts from charities.
 However, the recovery may have been fast but by no means are we immune to fire destruction.
 Ignoring research, bushfire science, and the history of Australia will only aggravate our vulnerability to home loss due to fire.
 Yet the fire expert’s recommendations and the mere suggestion of the power of the individual to prevent bushfire home loss is being ignored.